bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 **Adjustments**

 * In `dfs`, changed variable names to be more semantic.
 Specifically, changed names to be clear that:
-  * we are using a stack to do our business
+  * We are using a stack to do our business
-  * we are keeping track of the current vertex being considered
+  * We are keeping track of the current vertex being considered
-  * we are keeping track of visited vertices
+  * We are keeping track of visited vertices